-Southern California legend comedy and ventriloquism David Liebe Hart is about to release his rock debut as the David Liebe Hart Band where he joins up with Adam Papagan to kick out some crunchy chords, punk hooks, and punchlines ripped from real life characters.
+Southern California legend of comedy and ventriloquism David Liebe Hart is about to release his rock debut as the David Liebe Hart Band where he joins up with Adam Papagan to kick out some crunchy chords, punk hooks, and punchlines ripped from real life characters.
 On the album David rails against the injustice of trying to make an honest living from the overpopulated Santa Monica pier, Betty White toasts, tales about a one-eyed woman that makes ugly look pretty, punked out Christian Science hymns, rants against apathetic new age hippies, quirky neighbors, and ability to squeeze as many thoughts and expressions in a single breath.
 David bridges that divide between iconic stars of screen, stage, and YouTube infamy, bringing in the moral and religious weights that somehow include alien intervention about the problems pertaining to pornography.
 But all these are only the tip of many iceberg lettuce salads for you to enjoy, as both David and Adam joined us today to talk about what the David Liebe Hart Band does, and what it can, and just might do for you.

 What were the earliest memories of forming the David Liebe Hart Band?